LaunchCodeEducation/linux/content/configurations/virtualbox/_index.md

 {{% notice warning %}}
 The link will start a download for the **.exe** file needed to install VirtualBox on a Windows system.
 {{% /notice %}}

+#### Windows - Installation

+- double click the .exe file
+- brings up an installer
+  - click allow
+  - form
+    - introduction
+      - click continue
+    - destination select
+      - don't need to do anything here (leave on defaults)
+    - installation type
+      - click install
+      - might ask for password, give it your credentials and click ok
+    - installation
+      - it will take some time as it's running scripts
+      - open your system security preferences
+    - summary
+      - installation was successful and close

+finally this is what you should see when everything has been installed properly and you open the program.